jankinsan/BatchEC/README.md

 library(BatchEC)

 # Functions
-batch_eval_cor   Batch effects evaluation and correction
+batch_eval_cor    Batch effects evaluation and correction from files.
+Both the files (containing the Expression data and the batch information should be tab-delimited text files.)

+beacon            Batch effects evaluation and correction from objects loaded in the workspace.

 boxplot_data      Plots boxplots showing Gene Expression across samples